Is the NHS missing the point over mental health issues?

 Questions about “how do you feel?”, frankly, made me fume.
 I needed treatment, so let’s get on with it.
 I got the giggles, upended my recliner and landed on the floor, and that was the end of my Counselling session.
-I could see benefits for many, but this wasn’t for me.
+I could see benefits for some, but this wasn’t for me.

 However, certain cancer patients can benefit from Counselling, but this is not a one-size-fits-all answer for everyone, and doctors need to assess if this therapy is right for YOU.
 Paul’s Cancer Support Centre in Battersea says the benefits of counselling include: